-The Company has in place a Subcontracting Policy with general guidelines on subcontracting as well as a document describing the operational procedure that is in place when envisaging and deciding on Subcontracting of activities or processes called "External Entity Management Policy" which has been approved by the Board of Directors.
+The Company has in place an Outsourcing Policy with general guidelines on subcontracting as well as a document describing the operational procedure that is in place when envisaging and deciding on Subcontracting of activities or processes called "Third Party Management Policy" which has been approved by the Board of Directors.
 Subcontracting shall mean the recourse to third parties in order to carry on activities or carry out processes which are intrinsic to the Company.
 Subcontracting of processes includes the subcontracting of the development of such processes where this is material to the Company or for their strategic development.
 Subcontracting may cover a variety of services and functions, for example services to policyholders (e.g. a call centre), administrative functions (e.g. accounting, pricing, acceptance of risk, premium collection, claims handling and payment, investment policy, etc.), services where (medical) sensitive data is involved and specialist functions, such as IT, internal audit and data management.
-In the Company's daily operations, we regularly refer to "external entities" and to "external entity management".
+In the Company's daily operations, regular reference is made to both "external entities" and "third party management".
 These entities and providers and their management come within the definition of subcontracting.
 When engaging in subcontracting activity, the Company takes into consideration that the subcontracting arrangement cannot:

-- Severely compromise the quality of the Company's governance system; - Unduly increase the operational risk; - > Compromise the ability of the regulators (in particular the National Bank of Belgium) to supervise that Cigna is fulfilling its obligations under the Solvency II Law; or - Hamper the ongoing provision of a satisfactory level of service with regard to policyholders, insured parties and beneficiaries of insurance contracts or persons concerned by the execution of reinsurance contract.
+- > Severely compromise the quality of the Company's governance system; - > Unduly increase the operational risk; - > Compromise the ability of the regulators (in particular the National Bank of Belgium) to supervise that Cigna Europe is fulfilling its obligations under the Solvency II Law; or - Hamper the ongoing provision of a satisfactory level of service with regard to policyholders, insured parties and beneficiaries of insurance contracts or persons concerned by the execution of reinsurance contract.

-The subcontracting process is managed by a dedicated team (External Entities Management team) which is responsible for the independent assessment, monitoring and review of the subcontracted activities or functions.
+The subcontracting process is managed by a dedicated team (Third Party Management team) which is responsible for the independent assessment, monitoring and review of the subcontracted activities or functions.
 In the subcontracting process, Cigna Information Protection, Legal and Compliance are involved.
 Necessary information duties and / or prior approval from the NBB are provided / sought when required by the regulatory provisions.
-In the table below we have listed all the subcontracts which are critical for the company.
+All subcontracting which is critical for the Company is listed in the table below.

-SERVICE PROVIDED ORGANISATION/LOCATION Intra Cigna Group Subcontracting Shared Service Centre - Sales, Underwriting, Claims Handling, HR, IT and Real Estate Internal Organisation (UK) Sales, Underwriting and Claims Handling (Regulated intermediary) Internal Organisation (Belgium) Sales, Underwriting and Claims Handling (Regulated Intermediary) Internal Organisation (UK) Internal Reinsurance Program Internal Organisation (Europe) Independent Control Functions Internal Organisation (Belgium) External to Cigna Group Subcontracting Management of investments including discretion to manage portfolio creation and credit underwriting (Europe).
+SERVICE PROVIDED ORGANISATION Intra Cigna Group Subcontracting Shared Service Centre - Sales, Underwriting, Claims Handling, HR, IT and Real Estate Internal Organisation Sales, Underwriting and Claims Handling (Regulated intermediary) Internal Organisation Internal Reinsurance Program Internal Organisation Independent Control Functions Internal Organisation External to Cigna Group Subcontracting Management of investments including discretion to manage portfolio Subcontractor providing European creation and credit underwriting (Europe). wide service Management of investments including discretion to manage portfolio creation and credit underwriting for below investment grade assets (Europe).
 Subcontractor providing European wide service Management of investments including discretion to manage portfolio creation and credit underwriting (Singapore).
-Subcontractor providing European wide service Provides a single, integrated platform for refined Management Information (Sales, Customer Service, Business Analysis) Subcontractor providing European wide service Evacuations and assistance with remote provider services GHB Scanning, indexing and document storage services for Member and Provider Claims in Antwerp GHB - Belgium IT development and support for core customer management systems Subcontractor providing European wide service
+Subcontractor providing European wide service Provides a single, integrated platform for refined Management Information (Sales, Customer Service, Business Analysis) Subcontractor providing European wide service Evacuations and assistance with remote provider services GEH Scanning, indexing and document storage services for Member and Provider Claims IOH / GEH